koelslaw/documentation/topics/openvas/README.md

 ## Installation
 - Build a [virtual machine on the Active virtual network](../vmware/README.md#Create-the-Active-Virtual-Machine)
 - Install OS in accordance with [Rhel Documentation](../rhel/README.md)
-- Enable only the `rhel-7-server-rpms` and `atomic` repos. `epel` will really throw things of if its enabled.
+- Enable only the `rhel-7-server-rpms` and `atomic` repositories. `epel` will throw things off if it is enabled.
 ## Prep on the Nuc
 - Ensure AYR has been run.
 - Ensure openvas-offline tool has been run.